-The Police Ombudsman for Northern Ireland is Dr Michael Maguire.
+The Police Ombudsman for Northern Ireland is Mrs Marie Anderson.

-We look for evidence which will help us determine whether or not police officers have acted properly or not.
+We look for evidence which will help us determine whether or not police officers have acted properly.

 Our decisions are made entirely independently of the police, the government or the people who made the complaints.

 You can make a complaint: